 - No waiting in line: Although UPI also requires some initial steps for setup, there is no wait time after the registration process is completed.
-There is at least a 30-minutes waiting period for NEFT and IMPS registration, but UPI is instantly available.
+There is at least a 30-minute waiting period for NEFT and IMPS registration, but UPI is instantly available.

 - One app to access them all: Different bank accounts can be linked and can be accessed using a single application.

-- Cheap, but priceless: UPI is currently the cheapest mode of electronic fund transfers, and though only some banks have an upper limit on the number of free transactions per month, most banks don’t charge a paisa for UPI transactions.
+- Cheap but priceless: UPI is currently the cheapest mode of electronic fund transfers, and though only some banks have an upper limit on the number of free transactions per month, most banks don’t charge a paisa for UPI transactions.

 - No change?
-No problem!: No more hands in the pocket searching for the exact amount of loose cash to pay which saves a lot of time and energy.
+No problem!: No more hands in the pocket searching for the exact amount of loose cash to pay, which saves a lot of time and energy.
 Type the exact amount and pay!

-- More than just money transfers: Utility bill payments, recharges, online shopping, and much more made quick and easy with UPI.
+- More than just money transfers: Utility bill payments, recharges, online shopping, and much more are made quick and easy with UPI.

 How to get started with UPI?